 I'm talking about sitting down with a friend, new acquaintance, or perfect stranger and saying, "Hey, would you like to see some of my art?
 Let me show you!"

-Maybe you’ve got a phone or tablet that you can use to pull up your website (at Foliotwist, we make our websites work with mobile devices just for that reason).
-Or maybe it’s on that other person’s device—either way, there’s something incredibly effective about being present and available to discuss your art with the person who’s viewing it, right in that moment.
+Maybe you've got a phone or tablet that you can use to pull up your website (at Foliotwist, we make our websites work with mobile devices just for that reason).
+Or maybe it's on that other person's device—either way, there's something incredibly effective about being present and available to discuss your art with the person who's viewing it, right at that moment.

 You see, we found something very interesting when we looked at sales numbers among our artists.
 All but ONE who sold multiple artworks last year had, at some point, directed another person to their website and talked with them during or immediately before the sale occurred.